momnaqamar/homework2/README.md

 I did this by creating the following files: `index.html`, `portfolio.html` and `contact.html`.

-### Hints

-* Use Bootstrap's grid system (containers, rows, and columns).

-* On an `xs` screen, content should take up the entire screen.
-On `sm` and larger screens, you should have some margins on the left and right sides of the screen.
-Check out various sites on your mobile device vs. your computer to see examples of these differences.

-* Use an HTML validation service to ensure that each page has valid HTML.

 ### Minimum Requirements

+The minimum requirements for this assignment were to :

-* Functional, deployed application
+* Create a functional and deployed application

-* GitHub repository with README describing the project
+* Have a GitHub repository with a README that described this project

-* Navbar must be consistent on each page.
+* Having a Navbar that is consistent on each page of the depolyed application.

-* Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
+* Have the Navbar on each page and have it contain links to the Home/About, Contact, and Portfolio pages.

-* All links must work.
+* Have working links.

-* Must use semantic html.
+* Use semantic html.

-* Each page must have valid and correct HTML. (use a validation service)
+* Make sure that each page has valid and correct HTML.

-* Must contain your personalized information. (bio, name, images, links to social media, etc.)
+* Have the deployed application contain personalized information such as: bio, name, images, links to social media and more.

-* Must properly utilize Bootstrap components and grid system.
+* Properly utilize Bootstrap functions.

 ### Bonus